eureka2/oauth-client/README.md

 # oauth-client

-This library is a multi-protocol client based on OAuth
+This library is a multi-protocol client based on OAuth.

-**CAUTION**: the developments are not finished, DO NOT USE
+Supported protocols are: OAuth 1.0, OAuth 1.0a, OAuth 2.0 and OpenID 1.0

+This library can be configured to work with any platform providing services or resourcee based on these protocols.

+The configuration of some providers is integrated in the library (built-in providers) which allows to use their services with a minimum of parameters.

+For those who are not integrated, an array of [options](#user-content-options) allows you to control access to services and resources.
+This table contains the list of endpoints, the mapping of non-standard fields, the identifiers registered in the provider as well as the way (strategy) to compose access requests.

 # Requirements
 - PHP >=7.1.3